pokey/upgrade-knausj/README.md

 ## How to run

 1. Push your changes to your fork
-2. Run `knausj-upgrade`
+2. Run `upgrade-knausj`
-3. If requested, resolve any merge conflicts, commit, then re-run `knausj-upgrade`
+3. If requested, resolve any merge conflicts, commit, then re-run `upgrade-knausj`
 4. Repeat steps 3-4 until it says you're done
 5. Do a pull from your main Talon user directory
 6. Restart Talon and look in the log file for errors